I-Fardeen/Data-Science-Repo/Reading Material/NIPy Library Cheatsheet.md

 NIPy is your gateway to the fascinating world of neuroimaging data analysis.
 Unleash the power of brain imaging with Python! 🧠📊
 ```

 This cheat sheet provides an introduction to the NIPy library in Python, covering neuroimaging data analysis, data preprocessing, statistical analysis, visualization, and advanced features.
-It's a quick reference for those interested in working with brain imaging data using Python.